minagawah/react-widget-airport/README.md

 # react-widget-airport

-A React widget for Airport animations with flight departures/arrivials.
+A React widget (UMD library) for Airport animations with flight departures/arrivals.

 [1.
 About](#1-about)
 [2.
 How It Works](#2-how-it-works)